nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to or made of composite materials, indicating the structural composition of the resin.

-### Expanded Definition and Usage\nComposite resins play a pivotal role in modern dentistry, offering a versatile, aesthetic, and durable alternative to traditional dental materials.
+### Expanded Definition and Usage:
+Composite resins play a pivotal role in modern dentistry, offering a versatile, aesthetic, and durable alternative to traditional dental materials.
 Their adaptability and cosmetic appeal have made them the material of choice for a wide range of dental restorations, from fillings to crowns, where the replication of natural tooth appearance is critical.
 In industrial applications, such as aerospace and automotive manufacturing, composite resins provide essential properties like lightweight, corrosion resistance, and high tensile strength, contributing to the performance and efficiency of structural components.